AksoEo/admin-dashboard/src/README.md

     - if it succeeds, it will return the result and drop itself (dropping: see memory management)
     - if it fails, it will return to step 2

 In code, tasks are simply async functions that will be called by *the system* with the given options and parameters.
 The immutable options/mutable parameters distinction exists to facilitate semantics for task views (see frontend).

 Unknown options or parameters will be ignored (this can be used e.g. to pass user data to task views).

+When implementing tasks, try using the task templates provided in `templates.js` as they cover almost all use cases.

 ### Views
 Views act like React props in that they are simply observed data that might change over time and can’t be mutated directly (to mutate the data, one would use a task).